daaain/bulk-order-coop/README.md

 - Fair proportional allocation when deliveries differ from orders
 - Per-member cost breakdowns with VAT
 - Inline confirmation for destructive actions
-- Works on mobile
+- PDF invoice upload for reconciliation

+## Limitations

+- Only one catalogue can be active at the moment for simplicity, so if you create a new order before finishing a previous one, the previous catalogue will be overwritten and the search will add values from the new catalogue to the order

 ## Self-hosting

 The app runs on Cloudflare Pages + Workers + D1 (SQLite) + KV.
 You'll need:

 - A [Cloudflare](https://cloudflare.com) account (free tier works)
-- A [Resend](https://resend.com) account for sending magic link emails
+- A [Resend](https://resend.com) account for sending magic link emails, with custom domain set up
 - [Bun](https://bun.sh) installed locally for building

 ### 1. Install dependencies and build